 The truth is that life insurance policies are available to people in all states of health, in some cases if they have a terminal illness.
-Having high blood pressure is simply one of the many different risk considerations that a life insurance company will go over before providing a premium level that needs to be paid.
+Having high blood pressure is simply one of the many risk considerations a life insurance company will go over before providing a premium level that needs to be paid.

 Am I at Risk to Providers due to High Blood Pressure?